Coping with grief

 - Some people find it helps to go to a support group and talk to others who have had people close to them die

 - Be patient with yourself, it will take time and some days will be easier than others

 If at any time you feel everything is just too much see your GP.
-They may suggest you get some grief counselling.
+They might suggest you get some grief counselling.
 Or you may find it useful to contact an organisation that offers support and advice to people in this situation.
-You can contact some of the organisations in our section about advanced cancer organisations.
-They can also send you helpful leaflets.
-We also have a list of books about coping with grief.

 Bereavement can be one of the most painful experiences you ever go through.
 Your feelings can be incredibly powerful and overwhelming.
 But, despite this, it is a normal part of life, and usually people do not need help from their doctor.